HairongWu/Auto-X-Industry/engine/README.md

 ## Model Pool

 > **Note** Because image classification models are rarely used in practical scenarios, we do not privide such kind of models.
+> We also provide guidelines and running code to customize and retrain the following models using your own private data.

 ### Models for MCU (such as ESP32 and Arm Cortex-M)